MartinMichaux/Forecasting-citizenship-acquisition-flow-using-Graph-Neural-Networks/README.md

-# ML for Graph Data Project
+# Forecasting citizenship acquisition flow using Graph Neural Networks

 ### Getting started
 After cloning the project, you need to perform the following steps to reproduce the results: